Code-Institute-Submissions/jensalindgren-pro1/README.md

 ## Manual Testing

 - All the links are working and will take you to the correct page.
 I have tested all the links on all the pages.
 - All the hover effects are working and will change color and move the text to the left.
+- All the forms are working and will send you to a new page.
+I have tested all the forms on all the pages.
+- All the pictures are working and will show the correct picture.
+I have tested all the pictures on all the pages.

 [Back to top ⇧](#html--css-project)